 - A near horizon: Seizing the opportunities and managing the risks in the transition to net zero: The importance of climate-related financial disclosures – Our Governor Adrian Orr speaking at a virtual roundtable attended by Mark Carney (United Nations Special Envoy for Climate Action and Finance) on 28 May 2020

 - Progressing climate action by driving transformation change – A speech delivered by Governor Adrian Orr to the 2020 Pacific Ocean, Pacific Climate Change Conference, 28 October 2020

-Financial Stability Reports often include the impacts of climate change on financial stability, for example:
+Our bi-annual Financial Stability Reports are starting to include the impacts of climate change on financial stability, for example: